EdJoPaTo/website-stalker-example/org/openhomefoundation/index.md

 Support us
 ----------

- Our work is primarily supported through subscriptions to Home Assistant Cloud, and by your contributions to open-source projects aligned with our principles.
+ Our work is primarily supported through subscriptions to Home Assistant Cloud, and by your contributions to open source projects aligned with our principles.

 [Join the fight](https://www.openhomefoundation.org/organization/#support-our-work)